mrocklin/mrocklin.github.io/_sources/engineering/stability-bias.md.txt

     By not removing it we're rejecting the improvements we could make by being more efficient and nimble.

+Making these decisions often comes down to determining the ratio of current to future users you have, and how much you value future users.

 Valuing Future Users
 --------------------